BEAVERLODGE TOURNAMENT

 The right-hander, pitching in pain from a bruised back muscle, allowed seven hits and helped his team at the plate with a run-scoring double.
 Ed Kapp took the loss for the Beavers.
 Kapp started the final less than a hour after firing a 4-hit complete game as North Battleford advanced with a 9-2 win over Indian Head.

-Kapp, Blackman (6) and Green
+Kapp, Blackman/Blackmon (6) and Green

 Ellis and Schulz